 Email Type: Seasonal;What better way to kick off a list of 2017 e-commerce emails than with a New Year’s email?
 In this example, Duolingo use short, simple text to get their point across.
 They also highlight a popular part of the holidays (New Year’s resolutions) and tie it in with their service (learning a new language).

 Action: Is there a seasonal link to your product?
 Make the most of it in your promotional emails.
+Add some Magento 2 coupons to boost the offer appeal.

 Product: Magic props and tutorials;